stone-payments/ansible-winlogbeat/README.md

 Winlogbeat
 =========

-This role installs and configures Winlobeat service.
+This role installs and configures Winlogbeat service.

 Requirements
 ------------